githubteacher/devs-september/mblack88-houghton.md

-# My Recommendation Houghton Michigan
+# My Recommendation Houghton Michigan & The Copper Country
 ## Home Of The Huskies

 ### Great Places To Eat & Drink
 - Keweenaw Brewing Company (No Food Served, but who needs food)
 - Ambassador (Tostada Pizza)
 - B&B Bar (Pickled Eggs)
+- Brick Yard Brewery (No Food, but great beer)

 ### Fun Things To Do
 - Visit Brockway Mountain Drive